 INJUSTICE, noun [Latin injustitia; in and justitia, justice.]

 1. Iniquity; wrong; any violation of another's rights, as fraud in contracts, or the withholding of what is due.
-It has a particular reference to an unequal distribution of rights, property or privileges among persons who have equal claims.
+It has a particular reference to an unequal distribution of rights, property or privileges among persons who have equal claims.2.
+The withholding from another merited praise, or ascribing to him unmerited blame.

-JUSTadjective [Latin justus.
+JUST, adjective [Latin justus.
 The primary sense is probably straight or close, from the sense of setting, erecting, or extending.]

 5. In a moral sense, upright; honest; having principles of rectitude; or conforming exactly to the laws, and to principles of rectitude in social conduct; equitable in the distribution of justice;